gbvbahia01/Make/README.md

 <b> Specialized Factories </b><br>
 Some fields need to be treated with a special value.
 The value needs to be more than valid it needs to be a specialized value.
 Like a contract number, a social number, drive id and so on.
 For this cases you can use or create a specialized factory.<br>
 Each specialized factory has a key to map with a field that you want to make a value.
-You can do a mapping between a field and a specialized factory in a field tag inside of the entity tag:<br>
+You can do a mapping between a field and a specialized factory in a <i>field</i> tag inside of the <i>entity</i> tag:<br>
 ```<XML>
         <entity class="br.com.tests.Employee">
           <field name="name">isName</field>